Brueggus/linafm/README.md

-# linafm - Luc Is Not A French Man
+# linafm - LÜK Is Not A French Man

-Lük-Clone for Android 3.1
+LÜK-Clone for Android 3.1

 Developers: